Alfreton Solar Farm

 The Councils have set the ambitious target of significantly increasing the share of renewable energy sources in the future.
 This is in line with local, national and international targets set in an attempt to reduce our dependence on fossil fuels and, thus, combat global warming.

-A solar park is permitted for a maximum period of 40 years.
+A solar farm is permitted for a maximum period of 40 years.
 After this period, the site of the solar park will be cleaned up and the land will be given back its former use.

-A ground-based solar park offers opportunities to enhance the environment around it through appropriate mitigation measures.
+A ground-based solar farm offers opportunities to enhance the environment around it through appropriate mitigation measures.
 Preservation of the land through low disturbance of the ground is only one side of the coin.
 With a solar farm, the opportunity to plant a species-rich mix of grassland arises.
 This not only enhances the biodiversity of the terrain, which is usually comprised of a poor grassland monoculture, but it provides foraging opportunities for animals in the surrounding ecosystem.
-This also applies to the vegetation around the solar park, such as hedges and trees, which are more sensibly managed providing additional shelter for the local fauna and flora.
+This also applies to the vegetation around the solar farm, such as hedges and trees, which are more sensibly managed providing additional shelter for the local fauna and flora.

 Renewable energies are becoming an integral part of the English landscape and its society, and its depolyment will increase even more in the future.
 Having a solar farm fully integrated into the landscape not only has the benefit of locally produced green electricity, but it provides the surrounding community with a sense of pride thanks to their active contribution to the national goals of clean energy generation.